cvazir/winamp-droid/README.md

 # winamp-droid

+What it is:

+It's a remote control server for winamp and an implementation of the client for the android platform.

 Buiild instructions:

 To build the winamp plugin dll, you need the headers from the winamp sdk, available here: http://download.nullsoft.com/winamp/plugin-dev/WA5.55_SDK.exe